TilyBlooms

 Vaginismus is a condition where the muscles surrounding the vaginal opening tighten involuntarily, making penetration painful, difficult or sometimes impossible.

 This reaction is not something a person consciously controls.
-It can be influenced by a combination of physical, emotional or psychological factors.
+It can be influenced by a combination of physical, emotional and psychological factors.

 For many individuals, vaginismus can affect intimacy and relationships.
-For those trying to conceive, it may also create additional challenges if penetrative intercourse is uncomfortable or not possible.
+When you are trying to conceive, it can also create additional challenges if penetrative intercourse is uncomfortable or not possible.

-However, it is important to understand that vaginismus itself does not affect fertility.
+However, it’s important to know that vaginismus itself does not affect fertility.
 Ovulation, egg quality and reproductive health can still function normally.

-Understanding how conception works can help couples feel more confident exploring alternative paths to pregnancy.
+Understanding how conception works — and knowing that there are different ways to achieve pregnancy — can help couples feel more confident exploring alternative paths to starting a family.onception works can help couples feel more confident exploring alternative paths to pregnancy.

 Can You Get Pregnant If You Have Vaginismus?